lachstr/cradle/cradle_report.md

 While the prior simulations could have been computed with a simplified elastic collision formula, \href{https://lachstr.github.io/physics_animations/misc/2020/05/29/newtons-cradle-animation.html#non-equal_masses}{these}
  could not have.
 It is interesting to note how the non-equal mass systems more quickly exhibit chaotic behavior.

-## 3.3 Computational issues
+## 3.3 Computational Issues

-Due to the discrete nature of the time steps used, collisions will not be detected until the masses are slightly inside one another.
+Due to the discrete nature of the time steps used, collisions are not detected until the masses are slightly inside one another.
 This is problematic and sometimes leads to the masses getting stuck inside one another.
-To mitigate this problem, I have triggered an error to be raised if the collision is detected late.
+To mitigate this problem, I have triggered an error to be raised if a collision is detected too late.
 I then added some error handling to attempt the simulation again with smaller time steps.
 The time steps required seem to be largely dependent on the system's complexity.
 It is favourable to choose a larger time step as this reduces the computation time.
 This error handling has largely fixed the issue but results in long computation times for more complicated systems.
 It is a work-around rather than an ideal solution.
-If I were to do this again I would want to think of a better way to detect collisions.
+If I were to do this again I would want to reduce the collision detection algorithim's complexiity.

 # 4 Conclusions

-We recreated the results of a real pendulum showing the expected behavior when one, two and three pendulums are raised in a five pendulum system.
-The most interesting results of this project is we were able to explain the origins of middle pendulum motion in Newton’s Cradle.
-Through the simulations we were able to test the hypothesis that it depended on their stationary separation and subsequently deduced a physical argument that supports this hypothesis.
-Consequently we can infer this at least part of the reason we see middle pendulum motion increase in a real Newton’s Cradle.
+We replicated the results of a real pendulum showing the expected behavior with one, two and three pendulums raised in a five pendulum system.
+The most interesting result of this project is we were able to explain the origins of middle pendulum motion in Newton’s Cradle.
+Through simulation, we confirmed the hypothesis that it depended on their stationary separation and subsequently deduced a physical argument that supports this hypothesis.
+Consequently, we can infer that this is likely a contributing factor of middle pendulum motion in a real Newton’s Cradle.